pszemraj/vid2cleantxt/README.md

 Try passing a lower `--chunk-len <INT>` when calling `vid2cleantxt/transcribe.py`.
 Until you get to really small intervals (say &lt; 8 seconds) each audio chunk can be treated as approximately independent as they are different sentences.

-Note that as you decrease `--chunk-len` the total amount of chunks created increases, so you may want to consider having the script create them with multiprocessing, which is the argument `--use-mp`

 ## How can I improve the performance of the model from a word-error-rate perspective?

+if you change the default model by passing `--model "facebook/wav2vec2-large-960h-lv60-self"`from the default  `facebook/wav2vec2-base-960h` the model will be considerably more accurate - I defer to facebook for the official stats.

-You can train the model, but that requires that you already have a transcription of that person's speech already.
+You can also train the model, but that requires that you already have a transcription of that person's speech already.
 As you may find, manual transcription is a bit of a pain and therefore transcripts are rarely provided - hence this repo.

 ## Why use wav2vec2 instead of SpeechRecognition or other transcription methods?